SebastianKuehnau/vaadin-claude-sandbox/README.md

 # vaadin-claude-sandbox

-A template for Vaadin projects that use Docker Sandboxes for agentic programming with Claude Code.

-## What this is

 A ready-to-copy [Docker Sandbox](https://docs.docker.com/ai/sandboxes/) kit for Vaadin projects.
 Copy `.sbx/kit` into your own project and you get a sandbox with:

 - a Java toolchain installed via SDKMAN
 - a network allowlist for Maven Central, GitHub, npm, and `mcp.vaadin.com`